24 March 2022

-To be fair, sometimes they didn’t ask you to share the gospel: You just kinda imposed it on them.
-“Lemme tell you about Jesus,” and before they could agree or say “No thank you,” off you went.
-Or you presented the gospel as, “If you were to die this very minute, do you know whether you’d be in heaven?”—as if that’s the only thing the gospel is: Afterlife insurance.
+To be fair, sometimes they didn’t ask you to share the gospel: You just kinda impose it on them.
+“Lemme tell you about Jesus,” you start, and before they can agree or say “No thank you,” off you go.
+Or you present the gospel as, “If you were to die this very minute, do you know whether you’d be in heaven?”—as if that’s the only thing the gospel is: Afterlife insurance.

 Some Christians take this rejection kinda hard.
 Especially when, for various reasons, they were sure they were gonna lead this person to Jesus.
 Or really wanted to.
-Or thought they heard the Holy Spirit tell them to share Jesus.
-Others of them take every rejection hard, as if every no is a personal defeat in
+Or thought they heard the Holy Spirit tell them to share Jesus with this specific person (as if the Spirit’s direction automatically means we’ll have success).
+Some folks take every rejection hard, as if every no is a personal defeat in their spiritual hand-to-hand combat with Satan itself.

 Take no for an answer.